Jonathan Olshefski is an artist and documentary filmmaker.

-He has an MFA in Film and Media Arts from Temple University and is currently an Associate Professor at Rowan University where he teaches in the department of Radio, TV, and Film.
-He lives in Philadelphia with his partner Holly and two sons, Caleb and Zeke.
+He has an MFA in Film and Media Arts from Temple University and is an Associate Professor at Rowan University where he teaches in the department of Radio, TV, and Film.
+He lives in Philadelphia with his wife and two sons.

 A Portrait of an American Family